joemoose/psiops/docs/combat.md

 Damage to the swarm’s HP reduces the swarm’s size and stats—each HP of damage reduces the swarm’s number by 1.

 For example, you’re up against a swarm of 14 opponents.
 With 14 HP, 3 ARMOR, and +2 DAMAGE, this swarm can launch attacks on up to 4 targets.
 However, its size and stats are reduced after the swarm sustains 5 HP of damage.
 The new stats for the swarm would be 9 HP, 2 ARMOR, and +1 DAMAGE, and it can now attack up to 3 targets.

+## Morale Checks

+Enemies must pass a morale check to avoid fleeing when they take their first casualty and again when they lose half their number.
+Fanatical or mindless opponents do not check morale.

+Opponent’s morale is rated from 1, an untrained, scared rabble, to 6, a stolid trained professional.
+Roll 1D6; if the result equals or exceeds the opponent’s morale score, they rout.

+Some groups may use their leader’s morale in place of their own.
+Lone foes must save when they first take damage and again when they lose half of their HP.
+Morale does not affect player characters.

+## Retreat

+Running away from a dire situation always requires a successful roll +REFLEXIVE, as well as a safe destination to run to.

 ## Damage, Injuries, and Dying